Drone (bee): Mating and the drone reproductive organ

 The everted endophallus, with the cornua in focus, resembling hooks.

 The extended bulbus of the endophallus, containing sperm, is in focus.

 The drone endophallus is optimized to disperse a large quantity of seminal fluid and spermatozoa with great speed and force.
 The endophallus is held internally in the drone.
 During mating, the organ is everted (turned inside out), into the queen.
 The eversion of the endophallus is achieved by contracting abdominal muscles, which increases hemolymph pressure, effectively "inflating" the endophallus.
 Cornua claspers at the base of the endophallus help to grip the queen.

 Mating between a single drone and the queen lasts less than 5 seconds, and it is often completed within 1–2 seconds.
 Mating occurs mid-flight, and 10–40 m above ground.
 Since the queen mates with 5–19 drones, and drones die after mating, each drone must make the most of his single shot.
 The drone makes first contact from above the queen, his thorax above her abdomen, straddling her.
 He then grasps her with all six legs, and everts the endophallus into her opened sting chamber.
 If the queen's sting chamber is not fully opened, mating is unsuccessful, so some males that mount the queen do not transfer semen.
 Once the endophallus has been everted, the drone is paralyzed, flipping backwards as he ejaculates.
 The process of ejaculation is explosive—semen is blasted through the queen's sting chamber and into the oviduct.
 The process is sometimes audible to the human ear, akin to a "popping" sound.
 The ejaculation is so powerful that it ruptures the endophallus, disconnecting the drone from the queen.
-The bulb of the endophallus is broken off inside of the queen during mating—so drones mate only once, and die shortly after.
+The bulb of the endophallus is broken off inside the queen during mating—so drones mate only once, and die shortly after.
 The leftover endophallus remaining in the queen's oviduct is referred to as the "mating sign".
 The plug will not prevent the next drone from mating with the same queen, but may prevent semen from flowing out of the oviduct.